 The Graduate School of Psychology offers three Master’s of Science programmes:

 A master’s track is a specialisation within a Master’s programme, with a specific profile and (partly) specific modules.

-Within the Master’s programme in Psychology we offer 10 master’s tracks, 8 of those are offered in English: Behavioural Data Science, Brain & Cognition in Society, Coaching & Vitality in Organisations, Consultancy and Organisational Development, Cultural Psychology, Development & Health Psychology, Human Resource and Career Management, and Social Influence.
+Within the Master’s programme in Psychology we offer 10 master’s tracks, 9 of those are offered in English: Behavioural Data Science, Brain & Cognition in Society, Coaching & Vitality in Organisations, Consultancy and Organisational Development, Cultural Psychology, Development & Health Psychology, Human Resource and Career Management, Sport and Performance Psychology and Social Influence.

 Within the Master’s programme in Healthcare Psychology we offer 5 Master’s tracks, all of which are offered in Dutch only.